joewalp/Jugglebot/environments/README.md

 wsl -d Ubuntu-20.04
 ```

 ### Step 9.
-Run the docker native platform environment setup script
+Run the Docker container native platform environment build utility

-Within the WSL2 environment, run the setup script for the docker native platform
+Within the WSL2 environment, run the setup script for the docker native
-environment.
-This will take some time.
+platform environment.
+The run duration of this script depends on the download
+speed of your internet connection.
+It takes roughly 40 minutes on a slow
+connection.
+It does not prompt for passwords, so you don't need to supervise
+it.

 ```zsh
 # WSL Ubuntu-20.04